taverntesting/taverntesting.github.io/documentation.md

 If you haven't already, it's worth looking through the [examples](/examples) before diving into this.

-Note that Tavern **only** supports Python 3, and at the time of writing is only tested against Python 3.3-3.6.
+Note that Tavern **only** supports Python 2.7 and up, and at the time of writing is only tested against Python 2.7/3.3-3.6.

 ## Contents